 The Antichrist Friedrich Wilhelm Nietzsche 9781540850201 Books

 The Anti-Christ is more about the organized religious institution of Christianity than it is about God or even Christians themselves (although he does criticize both God and Christians to some degree, too).
-The basis for his criticisms are as follows:
+The basis for his criticisms are as follows:1.
+Christians lifted their religion from pagans.

 2. The Bible is full of inconsistencies.